 Photo Credit: Photo - Lara Swimmer Photography A design approach called Low Impact Development (LID) was used to maintain and enhance the natural flow of water on the site through infiltrating, filtering, storing, and evaporating.
 The VAF site allows water to permeate the ground by decreasing concrete and increasing native landscaping, treating 100% of the pollutants associated with the storm water runoff.
 Site water flows from the north around the building to the east before entering the retention swale between the street approach and the front entrance demonstrating the process in full view.
 Native grasses and landscaping make the most of this process providing the faculty several unique "outdoor studio" opportunities.
 Water use within the building is reduced through efficient plumbing fixtures and encouraged conservation behavior, and education of occupants.
 Maximum LEED points were achieved in water use reduction by these measures.
 Sediment traps on all studio sinks capture and contain any toxic chemicals, minerals, and solids from exiting the building and entering the waste stream.
-Metrics Percent reduction of regulated potable water: 41% Is potable water used for irrigation: Yes Percent of rainwater from maximum anticipated 24 hour, 2-year storm event that can be managed onsite: 100% Energy Flows & Energy Future converted to prove private test of the lateral for private test antime testing in and superior of its private and her pre- Solar Thermal System
+Metrics Percent reduction of regulated potable water: 41% Is potable water used for irrigation: Yes Percent of rainwater from maximum anticipated 24 hour, 2-year storm event that can be managed onsite: 100% Energy Flows & Energy Future converted to prove private test of the lateral first parts to antimue tasking in and superior of the parts of the superior of the parts of the sum day Solar Thermal System